intel/ai-reference-models/quickstart/spr_base/tensorflow/README.md

 ## Description

-This document has instructions for building and running the Intel-optimized Tensorflow container using the container package.
+This document has instructions for building and running the Intel-optimized TensorFlow container using the container package.

 ## Container Package